DataDog/hiring-engineers/answers.md

 ---
 Time to install a database.
 MySQL is [EOL/deprecated](https://www.mysql.com/support/eol-notice.html) for Ubuntu 12.04, and Postgres had a [pretty simple install](https://www.postgresql.org/download/linux/ubuntu/) for
 Ubuntu.
-You can see the process next
+So I decided on postgres.
+You can see the process for installatin below
 ```
 $ sudo vi /etc/apt/sources.list.d/pgdg.list
 // I added the line for the postgresql repository and saved